-(1) An application for a licence of a class specified in Part I of the Eleventh Schedule authorising the holder to act as a member of the flight crew of an aircraft registered in Mauritius, shall be made in writing to the Authority.
+- (1) An application for a licence of a class specified in Part I of the Eleventh Schedule authorising the holder to act as a member of the flight crew of an aircraft registered in Mauritius, shall be made in writing to the Authority in such form and manner as it may determine. - (1A) An application made under paragraph (1) shall be accompanied by the appropriate fee specified in the Sixteenth Schedule. - (2) (a) On receipt of an application made under paragraph (1), the Authority may direct the applicant to - - (i) furnish any additional information that it may reasonably require;

-- (2) On receipt of an application under paragraph (1), the Authority may - - (a) direct the applicant to - (i) furnish any additional information that it may require; - (ii) undergo such medical or other examinations or tests or courses of training as it considers necessary; or - (b) where it is satisfied that the applicant is fit to hold the licence applied for and is qualified, by reason of his knowledge, experience, competence, skill, physical and mental fitness, to act in the capacity to which the licence relates, grant the licence subject to such conditions as it thinks fit to impose; or - (c) refuse to grant the licence if the applicant is under the minimum age specified in Part I of the Eleventh Schedule. - (3) A licence granted under this regulation - (a) shall not be valid unless it bears thereon the ordinary signature of the holder in ink;

-- (b) shall remain in force for such period as may be indicated in the licence, not exceeding the maximum period specified in Part I of the Eleventh Schedule; and - (c) may be renewed from time to time for such further period as the Authority thinks fit on being satisfied that the holder is fit to hold the licence.

-(4) (a) Subject to sub paragraph (b), the Authority may, subject to such conditions as it thinks fit to impose, include in a licence a rating of a class specified in Part II of the Eleventh Schedule if it is satisfied that the applicant is qualified to act in the capacity to which the rating relates, and that rating shall form part of the licence.

-(b) The Authority shall not include in a national private pilot's licence (aeroplanes) any rating other than an aircraft rating that includes only one or more of a simple single engine aeroplane (NPPL) class rating, a microlight class rating or an SLMG class rating.

-- (5) Subject to any conditions included in the licence - (a) a licence shall entitle the holder to perform the functions specified, in respect of that licence, in Part I of the Eleventh Schedule; and - (b) a rating included in the licence shall entitle the holder to perform the functions specified, in respect of that rating, in Part II of the Eleventh Schedule.
+- (ii) undergo such medical examination, test or training course as it considers necessary. - (b) The Authority may grant or reject an application made under paragraph (1). - (c) Subject to subparagraph (d), where the Authority is satisfied that the applicant is fit to hold the licence applied for and is qualified, by reason of his knowledge, experience, competence, skill, physical and mental fitness, to act in the capacity to which the licence relates, it shall issue the licence, subject to such terms and conditions as the Authority may determine. - (d) Where the applicant is under the minimum age specified in Part I of the Eleventh Schedule, the Authority shall reject the application. - (3) A licence granted under this regulation - - (a) shall not be valid unless it bears thereon the ordinary signature of the holder in ink; - (b) shall remain in force for such period as may be indicated in the licence, not exceeding the maximum period specified in Part I of the Eleventh Schedule; and - (c) may be renewed from time to time for such further period as the Authority thinks fit on being satisfied that the holder is fit to hold the licence. - (4) (a) Subject to sub paragraph (b), the Authority may, upon payment of the appropriate fee specified in the Sixteenth Schedule and subject to such terms and conditions as it may determine, include in a licence a rating specified in Part II of the Eleventh Schedule if it is satisfied that the applicant is qualified to act in the capacity to which the rating relates, and that rating shall form part of the licence. - (b) The Authority shall not include in a national private pilot's licence (aeroplanes) any rating other than an aircraft rating that includes only one or more of a simple single engine aeroplane (NPPL) class rating, a microlight class rating or an SLMG class rating. - (5) Subject to any conditions included in the licence - - (a) a licence shall entitle the holder to perform the functions specified, in respect of that licence, in Part I of the Eleventh Schedule; and